haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

 Types of Federated learning
 ---------------------------

-Federated Learning is broadly classified as

 * **Model Centric:**

-  When the distributed data is used to improve a central model with a goal of delivering better centrally administered models, it is known as Model-Centric Federated Learning.
+  When the distributed data is used to improve a central model with a goal of delivering better centrally administered models, it is known as Model-Centric Federated Learning.In model centric approach the development of experimental research is performed in order to improve the ML model performance.This process involves selecting the best model architecture and training the process from a wide range of possibilities.

   Model Centric Federated Learning is further classifid into:

   * **Cross-Device Federated Learning**

     When Federated Learning takes place through suitable federated techniques from data across a wide range of devices.